DTLab-LabCN/DTT-Docs/docs/w3c_did/did_intro.md

 ## What are DIDs? {#what-are-dids}

-Decentralized identifiers (DID) are unique and persistent identifiers that do not rely on any single centralized authority.
-They can refer to any subject (person, organization, thing, etc).
+Decentralized identifiers (DIDs) are unique and persistent identifiers that do not rely on any single centralized authority.
+They can refer to any subject (person, organization, thing, etc.).

 ## What is their role / how are they being used? {#what-is-their-role-how-are-they-being-used}